 After returning to Highway 260, a White Mountains road trip should also include a detour onto Highway 373 to get to the lovely little mountain town of Greer, where you will find green valleys, babbling creeks, and lodges and with an alpine vibe.

 Highlights of the trip: The White Mountains region is home to the Thompson Trail, often rated as one of the best hikes in Arizona.
-Featuring a wildflowers, towering pine trees, and a winding creek, the trail was certainly a highlight for me.
+Featuring wildflowers, towering pine trees, and a winding creek, the trail was certainly a highlight for me.
 Another great White Mountains hike can be found at Mount Baldy, which has two trailheads along Highway 273.

 6. Salt River Canyon